 What Does “Own Occupation” Mean In Long-Term Disability?

 If you have long-term disability insurance, you might be familiar with the term “own occupation”.
 Many long-term disability policies incorporate the “own occupation” into their policies.
 But what does this term really mean?
-Before you are faced with the situation of having to leave work and collect from your disability policy, you should have a clear understanding of this provision.
+Before you are faced with the situation of not being able to work and trying to file a long-term disability claim, you should have a clear understanding of this provision.

 Basically, long-term disability policies are designed to pay you a monthly benefit if you become disabled and are no longer able to work.

-How Do I Determine If My Policy Considers Me Disabled?
+How Do I Determine If My Long-Term Disability Policy Considers Me Disabled?

 “Own Occupation” Disability Insurance

 If your long-term disability policy includes an “own occupation” provision, you may be entitled to receive disability benefits if you are unable to work at your “own occupation.”
 An own occupation insurance policy will frequently cover workers whose disability makes them unable to perform the majority of the occupational duties they have been trained to perform.
 Own occupation policy language will often look something like this:

 “You will be considered disabled if you are unable to perform the material and substantial duties of your occupation, even if you are gainfully employed in another occupation.”